rust-lang/reference/src/attributes/diagnostics.md

 r[attributes.diagnostic.deprecated.allowed-positions]
 The `deprecated` attribute may be applied to any [item], [trait item], [enum variant], [struct field], [external block item], or [macro definition].
-It cannot be applied to [trait implementation items].
+It cannot be applied to [trait implementation items][trait-impl].
 When applied to an item containing other items, such as a [module] or [implementation], all child items inherit the deprecation attribute.
 <!-- NOTE: It is only rejected for trait impl items